 Name: Date of B irth:

 Physician Reminders: 1.
 Consider additional questions on more sensitive issues. • Do you feel stressed out or under a lot of pressure? • Do you ever feel sad, hopeless, depressed, or anxious? • Do you feel safe at your home or residence? • Have you ever tried cigarettes, chewing tobacco, snuff, or dip?

 During the past 30 days, did you use chewing tobacco, s Do you drink alcohol or use any other drugs?
 Have you ever taken anabolic steroids or used any other performance supplements?

 Have you ever taken any supplements to help you gain of Do you wear a seat belt, use a helmet, and use condoms s? erformance?

 2. Consider reviewing questions on cardiovascular symptoms (Questions 5-14).

 Height: Weight: Male □ Female

 BP: / (/) Pulse: Vision: R20/ L 20/ Corrected

 MEDICAL NORMAL VIOIOII.
 IYZO/ ABNORMAL

 Appearance • Marfanstigmata (kyphoscoliosis, high-arched palate, pectus excavatum, arachnodactyly, arm span>height, hyperlaxity, myopia, MVP, aortic insufficiency)

 Eyes/Ears/Nose/Throat Pupilsequal Hearing

 Lymph Nodes

 Heart • Murmurs (auscultation standing, supine, +/- Valsalva) • Location of point of maximal pulse (PMI)

 Pulses

 Abdomen

 Genitourinary (males only)

 Skin HSV, lesions suggestive of MRSA, tinea corporis Neurologic

 MUSCULOSKELETAL NORMAL ABNORMAL FINDINGS

 Neck

 Back

 Shoulder/arm Elbow/forearm

 Hip/thigh

 Knee

 Leg/ankle

 Foot/toes

-Functional • Duck-walk single leg hop
+Functional Duck-walk, single leg hop

-Duck-walk, single leg hop Consider ECG, echocardiogram, and referral to cardiology for abnormal cardiac history or exam; Consider GU exam if in private setting.
+Consider ECG, echocardiogram, and referral to cardiology for abnormal cardiac h Consider cognitive evaluation or baseline neuropsychiatric testing if a history of si Istory or exam; Consider GU exam if in gnificant concussion. private setting.
 Having third party present is recommended.
-Consider cognitive evaluation or baseline neuropsychiatric testing if a history of significant concussion.

-☐ Cleared for all sports without restriction. ☐ Cleared for all sports without restriction with recommendations for further evaluation or treatment for:
+☐ Cleared for all sports without restriction. ☐ Cleared for all sports without restriction with recommendation ons for further evaluation or tr eatment for:

 □ Not Cleared □ Pending further evaluation

 ☐ For any sports ☐ For certain sports (please list): Reason:

 Recommendations:

 I have examined the above-named student and completed the pre-participation physical evaluation.
 The athlete does not present apparent clinical contraindications to practice and participate in the sport(s) as outlined above.
 A copy of the physical exam is on record in my office and can be made available to the school at the request of the parents.
 If conditions arise after the athlete has been cleared for participation, the physician may rescind the clearance until the problem is resolved and the potential consequences are completely explained to the athlete (and parents/guardians).

 Name of Physician (type/print): Date:

 Address

 Address: Signature of Physician (MD/DO/ARNP/PA/Chiropractor): Phone:

-PRE-PARTICIPATION PHYSICAL EVALUATION MissouriStateHighSchoolActivityAssociation(MSHSAA)EligibilityandAuthorizationStatement
+PRE-PARTICIPATION PHYSICAL EVALUATION MissouriStateHighSchoolActivityAssociation(MSHSAA)Eligibility and AuthorizationStatement